Benefits of Having a Pap Test

 Once your Pap test is complete, you may return to normal activity immediately following the procedure.
 It generally takes about a week to get your test results.
 Once your provider has your Pap test results, he or she will discuss your options with you.
 In the instance of an abnormal Pap test result, more testing may be required.
 Often, a repeat Pap test may be necessary.

-UPMC Susquehanna providers offer Pap tests in Williamsport, Wellsboro, and surrounding areas of PA.
+UPMC providers offer Pap tests in Williamsport, Coudersport, Wellsboro, and surrounding areas of PA.